martgnz/journocoders-geogrid/README.md

 ### Seeding the grid

-First, we need to load the library and switch to the project folder
+First, we need to load the library and switch to the project folder.
+You need to *change* this path according to your system.

 ```r
 library(geojsonio)